mtib/mtib.github.io/_posts/2021-04-29-moving-to-denmark-[wip].md

     - Your Insurances
     - *Your health-insurance*
         - It seems most german health-insurances will just cover things that happen in the EU without extra charges, the expensive packages you can book only include *free transport back to germany*, which, if you moved to Denmark, you probably won't need.
 Once you have a CPR number you're covered by the Danish health-insurance and won't need your native one anymore.
         - Also!
-Danish health-insurance **doesn't** cover dentisty, so get your teeth fixed before moving.
+Danish health-insurance **doesn't** cover dentistr, so get your teeth fixed before moving.
 1. De-register current residence
     - Just a simple visit to the *Einwohnermeldeamt*, to tell them you're no longer going to be living there, can be done up to 1 week before the move, and 2 weeks after the move.